 The academy trust provides educational services to all children in the local area.
 The Trustees confirm that they have complied with the duty in Section 17 of the Charities Act 2011 to have due regard to the public benefit guidance provided by the Charity Commission.

 Strategic Report

 Achievements and performance

-The Academy results demonstrate that pupils have made progress broadly in line with expectations for the cohort leaving in 2018.
-With Progress 8 predicted to be around the zero grade, this would demonstrate that overall, pupils have made expected progress.
-This demonstrates a significant improvement on 2017 results for the same measure.
+The academy results demonstrate that pupils have made progress that exceeds expectations for the cohort leaving in 2019.
+With Progress 8 at 0.17.
+This demonstrates continued improvements on the previous 3 years.